Technology shares lead Nikkei lower, but Toshiba soars

 By Ayai Tomisawa

-TOKYO, June 12 Japan's Nikkei share average fell on Monday morning, dragged down by declines in technology shares after their U.S. counterparts were sold off sharply on Friday.
+TOKYO, June 12 (Reuters) - Japan's Nikkei share average fell on Monday morning, dragged down by declines in technology shares after their U.S. counterparts were sold off sharply on Friday.

 The Nikkei dropped 0.8 percent to 19,848.60 in midmorning trade.